Change to SUNY Plattsburgh’s Greek life office faces pushback

 Jones said he is not sure when WQKE will be able to find a space to hold their meetings, and hopes the club can be absorbed by the broadcast journalism department.

-Over eleven-hundred people have signed the petition created by Peer and Purisic, who say they’ve been in contact with other colleges, friends, and alumni to help support the cause.
+Over 1,100 people have signed the petition created by Peer and Purisic, who say they’ve been in contact with other colleges, friends, and alumni to help support the cause.

-Purisic said he’s confident that after SUNY Plattsburgh administration recognize the work students have put in, the Fraternity and Sorority Life office will be able to keep their current space.